East Neuk

+The East Neuk of Fife (/iːst njuːk/) is a coastal region of Fife, Scotland, facing the Firth of Forth and the North Sea.
+It is noted for its picturesque fishing villages, which exhibit distinctive pan-tiled roofs.
+The word "neuk" is Scots for "nook" or "corner".

-"Neuk" is the Scots word for nook or corner, and the East Neuk is generally accepted to comprise the fishing villages of the most northerly part of the Firth of Forth and the land and villages slightly inland.
-It would include Lundin Links,Elie and Earlsferry, Colinsburgh, St Monans, Pittenweem, Arncroach, Carnbee, Anstruther, Cellardyke, Kilrenny, Crail, and the immediate hinterland, as far as the upland area known as the Riggin o Fife.
+The East Neuk stretches from Lundin Links to St Andrews and includes the villages of Elie and Earlsferry, Colinsburgh, St Monans, Pittenweem, Arncroach, Carnbee, Anstruther, Cellardyke, Kilrenny, and Crail, as well as their immediate hinterland, as far as the upland area known as the Riggin o' Fife.

-The area houses a Cold War era bunker near Crail.
+The region includes a Cold War-era bunker near Crail.
 Built in the late 1950s to be a regional seat of government in the event of a nuclear war, it is now a tourist attraction.